thepartly/reflectapi/docs/src/how-to/clients.md

 # Generating & Using Clients

-Learn how to generate and use type-safe client libraries from your ReflectAPI definition.
+Learn how to generate and use type-safe client libraries from your `reflectapi` definition.

 ## Quick Start